dagbdagb/librenms/doc/Support/Performance-general.md

 ## Method

 0. understand what to optimize *for*
-1. observe and measure
+1. observe, measure and document the performance
-2. evaluate
-3. identify bottleneck
+2. evaluate data and identify the bottleneck
-4. do *one* change
+3. do *one* change intended to elliminate or minimize the impact of the bottleneck. document the change.
-5. go to 1.
+4. go to 1.